bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 The consensus algorithm that is used is Ouroboros Praos[^2].

 ### Definitions
-Beacon: Ouroboros uses a VRF ,called a beacon, to generate a random number.
+Beacon: Ouroboros uses a VRF, called beacon, to generate a random number.
 The beacon regularly emits a new random value which is then used for stakeholder elections.

 Epoch: A point in protocol execution where the set of stakeholders eligible to be block producers does not change.
-Each epoch has it's own beacon.
+Each epoch has it's own beacon and lasts 5 days.
+Currently we are on epoch 352.

 Slot: Every epoch is divided up equally to a number of slots.
-This relation determines the block time such that if epoch is 1 hour and the number of slots is 60, that would produce 1 block every minute.
+Slots are block-producing oportunities - in each slot a block can (but doesn't have to) be produced.
+Currently there are 432,000 slots per epoch, which equates to 1 slot a second.

 Slot leader: the online stakeholder that is eligible to produce a new block.

-Block: every slot should have a produced block which includes the current state, other data, the slot number and a signature from the block creator.
+Block: every slot should have a 5% chance of producing a block which includes the current state, other data, the slot number and a signature from the block creator.
+This means a block is produced every 20 seconds.

 ### How it works